approov/quickstart-aws-api-gateway-v2/README.md

 * If the integrity check passes then a valid token is returned to the mobile app
 * If the integrity check fails then a legitimate looking token will be returned

-In either case, the app, unaware of the token's validity, adds it to every request it makes to the Approov protected API(s).
+In either case, the app, unaware of the token's validity, adds it to every request it makes to Approov protected API(s).

 ### AWS API Gateway

-The AWS API Gateway ensures that the token supplied in the `Approov-Token` header is present and valid.
-The validation is done by using a shared secret known only to the Approov cloud service and the AWS API Gateway.
+This quick start shows you how to setup AWS API Gateway to ensure that the token supplied in the `Approov-Token` header is present and valid.
+The validation is done by using a shared secret known only to the Approov cloud service and your AWS API Gateway deployment.

 The request is handled such that: